 Come Join Us

-The NSDAR is a non-profit, non-political, volunteer women's service organization dedicated to promoting patriotism, preserving American history, and securing America's future through better education for children.
+The National Society Daughters of the American Revolution (NSDAR or DAR) is a non-profit, non-political, volunteer women's service organization dedicated to promoting patriotism, preserving American history, and securing America's future through better education for children.
 The ladies of the Old Kent Chapter invite you to come to one of their meetings, which are held on the second Thursday of the month, from September to May, except January.